Spanish Immersion for Adults in Costa Rica & Ecuador

 If there is an issue with your host family, trip leaders will be very involved and be able to make a quick switch to find a family that is a better match for you.

-You will take an online pre-departure course that covers all the logistics, expectations and important details for traveling.
-And we will usually have 1 or 2 video meetings online so that you can meet the other participants, learn specific trip details and itineraries, start working in groups on your volunteer projects, and a number of other things.
+You will be involved in at least 3 virtual pre-departure meetings beginning 1-2 months before your departure.
+During these meetings you will have a chance to meet the other participants, learn specific trip details and itineraries, start working in groups on your volunteer projects, and a number of other things.

 From about May/June through October/November it is rainy season.
 The sun may shine in the morning (and it will be humid), but it will certainly rain in the afternoon (but it’s usually not a cold rain).
 December through April is dry season.
 It will be sunny, humid, and may rain here and there.

-October – March Costa Rica is on Central Time, and Ecuador is on Eastern Time.
-April – September Costa Rica is on Mountain Time and Ecuador is on Central Time.
+October – March Costa Rica is on Central Time.
+April – September it is on Mountain Time.
+October – March Ecuador is on Eastern time, April – September Ecuador is on Central Time.

-The time you spend in Ecuador will be in the Cuenca and Quito areas.
-Quito is the bustling and modern capital city, while Cuenca is colonial and quaint.
-In Costa Rica we are in a town called Santo Domingo de Heredia.
+The bulk of the time you spend in Costa Rica is in a small town called Santo Domingo de Heredia.
 This town is about 20 minutes N of the capital city San Jose.
-The language school where you will walk to every morning is about 600m S of the downtown area on the main road.
+The language school where you will walk to every morning is about 600m south of the downtown area on the main road.
+In Ecuador we stay in host families as well.
+Cuenca is a beautiful colonial city surrounded by beautiful mountains.

 You will be staying in a middle-class home setting.
 You can expect the home and your bedroom to be small.
 Your bed probably won’t be as comfortable as your bed is here in the US.
 Most homes have tile floors, no carpet.
 Most families do not have dish washers nor clothes driers.
 You may be given a couple different keys for the home: one for the exterior gate off the street, and another for the actual doors to the house.

 Your host families may speak a little English, particularly if they have school aged children.
-However, we encourage them to not speak English with you.
+However, we encourage them to not let you know.
 The best way for you to continue learning Spanish is to have to use it!

 – Criminal and/or questionable social activity